Australia to host Afghanistan in historic cricket Test

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SYDNEY: Australia’s cricketers will play their first ever Test against Afghanistan in Hobart later this year ahead of hosting the Ashes against England, officials have announced.
+SYDNEY: Australia’s cricketers will play their first ever Test match against Afghanistan in Hobart later this year ahead of hosting the Ashes against England, officials announced on Thursday.

 “We are also incredibly excited to welcome Afghanistan to our shores for a historic first Test match against Australia,” said Cricket Australia’s interim CEO Nick Hockley.